 When your child’s transformation is complete, we’ll fit retainers to maintain their smile.
 Retainers need to be worn indefinitely to prevent orthodontic relapse.
 Thankfully, they’re very unobtrusive and will quickly become part of your daily routine.

-If you have any questions about early orthodontic treatment, or you’d like to arrange a consultation with Dr. Jackie Clune, don’t hesitate to contact us.
+If you have any questions about early orthodontic treatment, or you’d like to arrange a consultation with Dr. Jackie Bracken, don’t hesitate to contact us.